 Provide the pregnant guinea pig with plenty of water and high-calcium greens throughout her pregnancy.

 Ideally, you will consult a vet throughout your guinea pig’s pregnancy to prevent all problems that can be prevented.

 Other pregnancy complications may be triggered by the health conditions of the mother.

-Therefore, please monitor aspects like appetite, activity, and stool, and if there is anything unusual or different contact your local veterinarian.
+Therefore, monitor your guinea pig’s appetite, activity, and stool, and watch out for anything unusual or different.

 The top 5 most popular guinea pig products: